Oisin-M/Highcharts-Scratch-Map/README.md

 You may add countries by clicking or searching in a dropdown.

 Highcharts is only free for non-commercial use, so unfortunately I am not able to do much more with this app other than host it here.

+For a more complete example of a scratch map, see https://github.com/Oisin-M/Scratch-Map